heyudou/JD_Lab/Normal_vs_Cancer/FGA_plots/README.md

 cBioportal FGA calculation approach:

-FGA alteration aresegments with mean log2 copy number(seg.mean) value greater than 0.2 or less than -0.2 for

-FGA in the clinical table is calculated based on the copy number segment data -- it is the fraction of genome that has mean log2 copy number value greater than 0.2 or less than -0.2 for each patient.
+"FGA in the clinical table is calculated based on the copy number segment data -- it is the fraction of genome that has mean log2 copy number value greater than 0.2 or less than -0.2 for each patient. " (2018, JJ Gao)

 seg.mean = log2​ (tumor copy signal​ / reference copy signal)​